cicada-lang/chimera/docs/diary/2022-12-25-wolfram-physics-vs-logic-programming.md

 Wolfram physics and logic programming are both hypergraph rewriting system, but there are many difference.

+(Note that, we are talking about the top-down view of logic programming as hypergraph rewriting.)

 (Note that, we are talking about logic programming, not constraint logic programming, which is also hypergraph rewriting system,